mapeditor/tiled/docs/reference/json-map-format.rst

     :widths: 1, 1, 4

-    backgroundcolor,  string,           "Hex-formatted color (#RRGGBB or #AARRGGBB) (optional)" compressionlevel, int,              "The compression level to use for tile layer data (defaults to -1, which means to use the algorithm default)" height,           int,              "Number of tile rows"
+    backgroundcolor,  string,           "Hex-formatted color (#RRGGBB or #AARRGGBB) (optional)" class,            string,           "The class of the map (since 1.9, optional)" compressionlevel, int,              "The compression level to use for tile layer data (defaults to -1, which means to use the algorithm default)" height,           int,              "Number of tile rows"
     hexsidelength,    int,              "Length of the side of a hex tile in pixels (hexagonal maps only)"